 ABOUT ME

-Prior to enrolling at Brown, I received a Master's in Black Politics from Howard University and a Bachelor of Arts in Political Science & English from the University of South Carolina.
+Before becoming an Assistant Professor at my alma mater, the University of South Carolina, I received my Ph.D. at Brown University, a Master's in Black Politics from Howard University.
+My undergraduate degrees are in Political Science & English.
 My full CV can be found here.

 Beyond academia, I am a mentor for the Yawkey Foundation and the Lumiere Research program.
-I am also the founder of Lifting Our Youth, a nonprofit created to counteract the lack of access and opportunities available to students in my hometown.
+I am also the founder of Lifting Our Youth, a nonprofit created to address the lack of access and opportunities for students in my hometown.

 In my free time, I enjoy reading memoirs and spending time outdoors.